maxawzsinger/indexedjobs.com/README.md

   - Explore type safety when retrieving row values from TanStack Table... currently casting some values to the desired/known type in JSX.
 - **Implement Search:**
 - Add keyword/vector distance search functionality.
-- **Filter Labels:** Ensure filter labels remain visible after a value is chosen.
+- **Filter Labels:** Ensure filter labels remain visible after a value is chosen and can remove filtering without having to search for value.
 - **Type safe URL search parameters:** Enhance type safety when values from the database are cast to strings and put into URL search parameters.

 ### Optimizations